kingakisielinska/mObywatel-user-guide/Adding documents/mobywatel.md

 You **cannot** use mObywatel if your ID card is not valid - it has been blocked due to theft or lost, for example.

-# How to add documents to mObywatel?
+# How to add an ID to mObywatel?

 Watch the video and follow the instructions written below:

 [![Adding your first document](https://res.cloudinary.com/marcomontalbano/image/upload/v1619372088/video_to_markdown/images/youtube--vuAy_k1f_rw-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=vuAy_k1f_rw "Adding your first document")

-To activate mObywatel, you need a arusted profile - it is needed for your application and other e-government services.

 1. Open mObywatel application.
 2. On the home page, click **Add Your First Document**.